RishabhGithub7348/Language_Learning_Game/README.md

 ## Tech Stack

-The Linga platform is built on the following technologies:
+The Lingua platform is built on the following technologies:

 - **Next.js**: A React framework that enables server-side rendering and provides an optimal developer experience.